• Skip to primary navigation

 Transfer to the pressure cooker and cook for 3 whistles or till done.

-Once the pressure falls down, garnish with fresh chopped coriander leaves
+Once the pressure falls down, garnish with freshly chopped coriander leaves.

 How to make Mutton Gravy